Thaerious/famous-trivia-server/readme.md

 # Famous-Trivia
+This is my Covid project to enable remote trivia among friends.
+It started as just an HTML page that would be presented over video conferencing.
+Trying to judge who put up there hand first proved difficult.
+So the second iteration introduced a buzzer for players to indicate they wanted to answer.
+The questions were edited manually in a .json file, and the server only handled one instance at a time.
+This is the third iteration ; it allows for online editing of questions, as well as a persistent server that can handle multiple games at one time.

-Small multiplayer trivia server using the NodeJS Express server for the backend and custom html elements for the UI.
+This is a mall multiplayer trivia server using the NodeJS Express server for the backend and custom html elements for the UI.
 The trivia questions are stored on Google using the Google Drive API.
 This trivia app allows a host to control players in conjunction with an external voice-chat app.

 [Click Here](https://frar.ca/trivia/host.ejs) to access the live server.

+For more information, see the [DOCUMENTATION](https://thaerious.github.io/famous-trivia/).

 ### Prerequisites
 * Install NodeJS and NPM.